-On December 14, 2017, California’s State Water Resources Control Board adopted a new Maximum Contaminant Level (MCL) for 1,2,3-Trichloropropane (TCP) of 5 parts per trillion (ppt) and established that all water providers must begin testing their sources for the contaminant by January 2018.
+On December 14, 2017, California’s State Water Resources Control Board adopted a new Maximum Contaminant Level (MCL) for 1,2,3-Trichloropropane (TCP) of 5 parts per trillion (ppt) and established that all water providers must begin testing their sources for the contaminant in the first quarter of 2018.

 Golden State Water would like to assure customers that we routinely monitor and test for more than 230 contaminants, including TCP, to ensure the water we deliver to customers meets all state and federal drinking water standards.
 Golden State Water makes water quality information available via annual Consumer Confidence Reports (CCR).